newbradmiller/newbradmiller.github.io/_posts/2019-08-20-Descended-From-An-Ancient-Line.md

 ---------

-Excerpt from the original by John Dryden
+Excerpt from the original poem written by Horace 65BC